mbaersch/trackboxx-tag-server/README.md

 This section contains additional options that allows enhanced data redaction.
 You can optionally send an empty referrer and delete any parameters from tracked urls.

 #### Changing Page Path
 If you want to collect data from several sources in different paths of the same profile, you can override the page path with a different value.
-This option also can be used for further data redaction or enrichment - as well as the option to delete all parameters from the path before sending data to Umami.
+This option also can be used for further data redaction or enrichment - as well as the option to delete all parameters from the path before sending data to Trackboxx.

 #### Track Downloads
 If you want to add all downloads (incoming *file_download* events) to your link tracking reports, check the last option.